 If it’s hard finding time in the day to exercise, build it into your normal schedule by setting a timer for every 45 or 60 minutes and taking a brisk walk around the office or house or simply walking in place!
 For a fun approach, play your favorite song and dance.
 Don’t worry who’s watching, especially if you are at home.

 There are so many ways to get your heart pumping using movement that is enjoyable for you; just keep trying different movements until you find the one that’s right for you!
+Bring those positive attitudes cultivated from your gratitude activities with you into your movement as well!
+Be grateful for the great things your body is capable of and for the different ways you are able to move.

 What About Diet and Heart Health?